 lost-time injury frequency rate (LTIFR) - Number of lost time injuries x 200,000 divided by man-hours.

-managed forest - Naturally occurring forests that are harvested commercially.
+managed forest - Naturally occurring forests that are harvested and managed commercially.

 market pulp - Pulp produced for sale on the open market, as opposed to that produced for own consumption in an integrated mill.

 mechanical pulp - Pulp produced by means of the mechanical grinding or refining of wood or woodchips.